 Exposure: Meter off your child’s face.

-Editing: I uploaded these photos to Photoshop and sharpened them a tad.
+I uploaded these photos to Photoshop and sharpened them a tad.
 I didn’t want to mess with the Exposure too much.
-I added a touch of vibrance and clarity to each photo.
+I added a touch of vibrancy and clarity to each photo.

-Pajamas: Dress your kids in the cutest Christmas Jammies!
+Dress your kids in the cutest matching Christmas pajamas or keep them in what they already have on.